 You can embed lessons, paths, preexisting certifications, or placeholders.
-Placeholders save a spot for content that has yet to be created.
+Placeholders save a spot for content that is yet to be created.
 Note that placeholders cannot be added after a certification is published.

 You can also create a certification by converting a regular path into a certification path.
 Locate the path you want to convert on the Content page, then open it.
 From its overview page, locate the Content Type setting in the right-hand menu, then select Convert to Certification.

 If a certificate is added to a preexisting path, or a path is converted into a certification, users who've already completed the path will retroactively receive a completion certificate.
 In other words, their progress will not be restarted.

 Badges are symbols of achievement that learners earn for completing certifications.
 They allow learners to demonstrate what they know or have been trained to do.
 Mousing over a badge will reveal the name of the certification it represents and the date on which the learner was certified.